 Bedroom Storage Ideas

-You can find all kinds of ideas for under-the-bed storage on Pinterest.
+You can find all kinds of under-the-bed storage ideas on Pinterest.
 But most of those still leave some unused space in the center of the bed.
-Ana White has plans to build your own Queen Size Lift Storage Bed, so you can use the entire area under the bed.
+Similar to the bed in an RV, this DIY Queen Size Lift Storage Bed lets you access the entire space under the bed.

 Bathroom Storage Ideas

+In a granny flat, you need to take advantage of some untraditional places for storage.
 Adding a shelf above the door can pick up some extra storage space.
-Do It Yourself Danielle has instructions to make this shelf to store extra toiletries and toilet paper.
+Do It Yourself Danielle has instructions to make a shelf to store extra toiletries and toilet paper.
 Add some decorative wood corbels to make it fancy.

 Laundry Area Storage Ideas